balintkissdev/3d-renderer-cpp/README.md

 confident usage of the following technologies:

 - C++20
-- 3D graphics programming with OpenGL, WebGL2 (based on OpenGL ES 3.0)
+- 3D graphics programming with OpenGL 4.6, OpenGL 3.3, WebGL2 (based on OpenGL ES 3.0)
 - Advanced CMake practices (modern CMake targets, FetchContent, CPack)
 - Immediate mode overlay GUI using Dear ImGui (as opposed to retained mode GUI frameworks like Qt)
 - Building for WebAssembly using Emscripten